 Increases in electricity demand have strained Idaho Power’s existing electrical distribution facilities in the Horseshoe Bend and Garden Valley areas.
 To continue to provide reliable electric service to our customers, Idaho Power plans to construct a new 34.5-kilovolt (kV) distribution line north of Horseshoe Bend to Garden Valley.

 The new line will connect to the existing 34.5-kV line approximately four miles north and one mile east of the Horseshoe Bend Substation, just off Highway 55 on the north side of Horseshoe Bend.
 It will follow Porter Creek east to Placerville, then turn north along Alder Creek to Garden Valley.

 The proposed line route crosses private, state and federal lands.
 Idaho Power will site the line in an existing distribution line corridor from Horseshoe Bend to Placerville.
-The majority of work for the Alder Creek segment, with a small exception at the northern end, will require new right of way.
+The majority of work for the Alder Creek segment, with a small exception at the northern end, will require new rights-of-way.

 - Line Construction: 2021-2022

 If you have questions about the Garden Valley project, or have information you wish to be considered, contact: